enkama/smart_charger/README.md

 - Predictive charging based on alarm schedules and learned charge speed
 - Per-device precharge thresholds, hysteresis and countdown windows to avoid toggling
+ - Per-device automatic-control toggle: a switch entity is created for each configured device so you can enable/disable the automatic management per device (visible on the Integration -> Devices page)
 - Adaptive throttles and flip-flop detection to suppress rapid on/off cycles
 - Diagnostics surfaced in the UI for tracing decisions and tuning
 - Services to control or refresh the coordinator